chpc-tech-eval/scc/tutorial4/README.md

    <p align="center"><img alt="Terraform Apply." src="./resources/terraform_install_init.png" width=900 /></p>

 1. Verify New Instance Successfully Created by Terraform Finally confirm that your new instance has been successfully created.
-On your Sebowa OpenStack workspace, navigate to `Project` \rarr `Compute` \rarr `Instances`.
+On your Sebowa OpenStack workspace, navigate to `Project` &rarr; `Compute` &rarr; `Instances`.

 > [!TIP]
 > To avoid losing your team's progress, it would be a good idea to create a GitHub repo in order for you to commit and push your changes.